Where to Eat: Taste of Sunnyside 2025

 Cardamom Indian Restaurant

-Cardamom: Owner Anil Amin says he always looks forward to Taste of Sunnyside, and stopping by Cardamom’s table last year, you could tell they were enjoying themselves being out in the community (see image at top of post).
+Cardamom: Owner Anil Amin says he always looks forward to Taste of Sunnyside, and at Cardamom’s table in events past, you could tell how much they enjoy being out in the community (see image at top of post).
 This Michelin Bib Gourmand restaurant is well-known for its Indo-Portuguese specialties, like xacuti, that aren’t widely found in NYC, but attention to detail is noted throughout the menu.
 Take, for example, the brilliant little edible “dishes” placed under the dahi puri to prevent them from rolling around!
 Cardamom’s central location and great Indian food make this restaurant a must at Taste of Sunnyside.
 43-45 43rd St, map

 Sotto Le Stelle